 - No running around the pool.
 The area around a pool is wet from splashing water, potentially causing slips and falls.
 Pool owners should install surfaces with some traction to avoid these injuries and post signs saying “no running.”
 The area around the pool should also be free of objects that could potentially be tripped over.

-For more information about pool safety, or to discuss a swimming pool accident, contact personal injury lawyers in Philadelphia at Galfand Berger at 800-222-8792 or contact us online.
-Our legal team has vast experience helping swimming pool accident victims recover compensation in a premises liability lawsuit.
+For more information about pool safety, or to discuss a swimming pool accident, contact the Philadelphia premises liability lawyers at Galfand Berger at 800-222-8792 or contact us online.
+Our legal team has vast experience helping swimming pool accident victims recover compensation.